mezzenascosilvana/fullstack/MyNotes.md

  - General concepts
  - Learning what are the structure folder for the framework
  - How can I validate the html sintaxis?
+ - Learning how can provide an style to "MyNotes.md" file : https://docs.readme.com/rdmd/docs/headings
   - 1. https://validator.w3.org/
   - 2. https://www.freeformatter.com/html-validator.html
   - 3. for Fire fox: I have HTML 5 Validator Add ons plug